 A year before that tour, he had a hard time finding success outside of Australia and he figured that the challenge was not talent, ambition or anything like that but the lack of network, knowing who to turn to, and how to build a team in a market that’s foreign to you that you don’t understand.

 It took him five years to know you the best radio plug publicists, managers, and agents in Australia.
 When he went to England, he did not know those key people and he did not want to spend another five years before knowing them.
-He looked for a way to solve the problem quickly and easily and that’s when the idea about Vampr came along.
+He looked for a way to solve the problem quickly and easily and that’s when the idea about music networking and Vampr came along.
 That was in 2015.
 He was able to juggle managing Vampr and being a successful band in Australia, until he had to make a decision to focus on Vampr.
 Now he is a full-time CEO of Vampr and a former artist of Buchanan.